Articles

 Virtue and Contemplation in Eudemian Ethics 8.3

-Forthcoming, Oxford Studies in Ancient Philosophy
+Forthcoming, Oxford Studies in Ancient Philosophy (email for draft)

 Argues that in Eudemian Ethics 8.3, virtue’s mean between excess and deficiency is defined by the standard of promoting the most contemplation.
 Promotion is indirect and constrained by virtue’s other essential features.
 The chapter’s apparent restriction of the standard to actions concerning natural goods actually serves a dialectical, not a restrictive, purpose.
 Unifies the chapter’s argumentative arc.